pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ```

 Parameters:
-- deviceId (String): Device ID/token to enable notifications on.
+- deviceId (String): ID of the device to add mobile push notifications on.
-- gateway (PushGateway): Backend to use; values: apns2, fcm.
+- gateway (PushGateway): Backend for push.
+Values: apns2 (APNs), fcm (FCM).
-- channels (Set<String>): Channels to enable notifications for.
+- channels (Set<String>): Channels to enable mobile push notifications for.
-- topic (String, optional): Required when gateway = apns2.
-Typically the iOS app bundle identifier.
+- topic (String, APNs only): Notifications topic (typically the app bundle identifier).
+Required when gateway = apns2.
-- environment (Environment, optional): Applies only to apns2 (development or production).
+- environment (Environment, APNs only): Environment (development or production) for apns2 registrations.
-- keyset (Keyset, optional): Override default keyset.
+- keyset (Keyset): Override the default PubNub keyset.
-- using (String, optional): Keyset name from keysetStore.
+- using (String): Name of the keyset in keysetStore to use for this call.

 ### Sample code